sophiekoonin/slack-app-tutorial/README.md

 # Slack App tutorial

----
+Sample code for the (currently WIP) Slack App tutorial on localghost.dev.

-A bare-bones base for the (currently WIP) Slack App tutorial on [localghost.dev](https://localghost.dev).
+Check out the branch base for a quick-start project.

 Included packages:
 * `express` - to create a web server